jnh277/data_to_mpc/README.md

 ## Simulation B) Rotary Inverted Pendulum
 Demonstrates the data to controller approach on a simulated rotary inverted pendulum system with input and output constraints.
-A more detailed description of the simulation is given in the paper.
+This example has a mismatch between the damping model used for simulation and the model used for estimation A more detailed description of the simulation is given in the paper.

 Presaved results corresponding to the plots shown in the paper can be plotted by running